Romeo and Juliet (1936 film): Reception

-Many moviegoers considered the film too "arty", staying away as they had from Warner's A Midsummer Night's Dream a year before and leading Hollywood to abandon the Bard for over a decade.
+Many moviegoers considered the film too "arty", staying away as they had from Warner's A Midsummer Night's Dream the previous year; this led Hollywood to abandon the Bard for over a decade.
 The film nevertheless received four Oscar nominations and for many years was considered one of the great MGM classics.
 In his annual Movie and Video Guide, Leonard Maltin gives both this film version and the popular 1968 Franco Zeffirelli version (with Olivia Hussey and Leonard Whiting) an equal rating of three-and-a-half stars.

 More recently, scholar Stephen Orgel describes Cukor's film as "largely miscast ... with a preposterously mature pair of lovers in Leslie Howard and Norma Shearer, and an elderly John Barrymore as a stagey Mercutio decades out of date."
 Barrymore was in his fifties, and played Mercutio as a flirtatious tease.
 Orgel adds that Tybalt, often portrayed as a hot-headed troublemaker, is played by Basil Rathbone as stuffy and pompous.

 Patricia Tatspaugh observes that subsequent film versions made use of "younger, less experienced but more photogenic actors" in the central roles.
 Cukor, interviewed in 1970, said of this film: "It's one picture that if I had to do over again, I'd know how.
 I'd get the garlic and the Mediterranean into it."